Halcyon Days (Ellie Goulding album): Halcyon Nights

-To celebrate Halcyons tenth anniversary, Goulding released a second reissue to the album titled Halcyon Nights.
+To celebrate Halcyons tenth anniversary, Goulding released a second reissue for the album, titled Halcyon Nights.
 It features a two-disc release containing a total of 31 tracks.

-This reissue includes the original tracklist in first disc, meanwhile the Halcyon Days tracks are included in the second disc, as well her soundtracks contributions released during that period of time, such as "Beating Heart" from Divergent, "Mirror" from The Hunger Games: Catching Fire, and "Bittersweet" from The Twilight Saga: Breaking Dawn – Part 2.
+The reissue also includes the original tracklist in first disc, meanwhile Halcyon Days tracks are included in the second disc, as well her soundtracks contributions released during that period of time, such as "Beating Heart" from Divergent, "Mirror" from The Hunger Games: Catching Fire, and "Bittersweet" from The Twilight Saga: Breaking Dawn – Part 2.

 Halcyon Nights appeared on the music charts of the United Kingdom, specifically on the Official Record Store Chart, Physical Albums, and the Albums Sales Chart.